diaDevCoder/diaDevCoder/README.md

 - 👋 Hi, I’m David
-- 👩🏾‍💻 I'm a software and web developer
+- 👩🏾‍💻 I'm a software engineer
 - 👀 I’m interested in music and coding
 - 📫 How to reach me, WhatsApp: +2349073934379